axiom-data-science/sccoos-sass-calibration/sass/README.md

 ## SIO SCS 2022 - The Ultimate Special Case

 The Self-Calibrating SeaPhOx installed at Scripps Pier in 2022 is its own thing.
-Here are the ways it is different from the others
+Here are the ways it is different from the others:

 * Data files are whitespace delimited rather than comma delimited.
 Taylor said "It is straightforward to update the SCS firmware from tab-delimited to csv.
 Unfortunately, I can only do